Last updated on July 17th, 2023.

 Of course, we can also name them Blonde Brownies or blondie brownies, but the name doesn’t really matter.
-What is important is that we have a brownie and a blondie dessert made in less than an hour.
+What is important is that we have a brownie (like these Biscoff Brownies and Matcha Brownies) and a blondie dessert (like this Butterscotch blondies recipe and this Pecan White Chocolate recipe) made in less than an hour.
 You don’t even need a hand mixer.

 What are Brownie Blondies?